MarcoLopezSV/FocusSV_Laravel/README.md

 For the installation of this Project you will need to follow these steps:
 1. Download the project unto your PC.
-2. Unzip the file
+2. Unzip the file.
-3. Download an IDE of your preference, for this project I used Visual Code if you already have one then skip
+3. Download an IDE of your preference, for this project I used Visual Code if you already have one then skip.
-4. Open the folder with said IDE
+4. Open the folder with said IDE.
-5. Start your DB and create a new database or you can use one that is completely empty
+5. Start your DB and create a new database or you can use one that is completely empty.
-6. Change the .env file with all the information so the project can establish a connection with your DB
+6. Change the .env file with all the information so the project can establish a connection with your DB.
-7. Use php artisan migrate command to send all the information of the tables to the DB
+7. Use php artisan migrate command to send all the information of the tables to the DB.
-8. Do php artisan getapi:data custom command to send all the information to the table
+8. Do php artisan getapi:data custom command to send all the information to the table.
+9. If the data doesnt appear it is recommended to manually insert them onto the DB.
-9. Run the project from terminal or console with php artisan serve
+9. Run the project from terminal or console with php artisan serve.

 ## Usage